LaneCommunityCollege/aspects_php/README.md

 > Note: Depending on how your package manager deals with dependencies, you may need to add a second package for removal to the list.
 I.E. Debian 9's php-ldap package has a dependency on the php7.0-ldap package.
 The ldap module does not get disabled until you remove both packages.

 Then make sure you have removed any custom configuration for that module from the ```aspects_php_config``` variable.

-## PECL Module configuration

-PECL module tasks depend on Ansible knowing where the module .so file lives.
-This location varies greatly between distributions.

-So, on Ubuntu 14.04 this would work:

-    aspects_php_pecl_packages:
-      apcu:
-        state: "present"
-        name: "channel://pecl.php.net/apcu-4.0.7"
-        linecreated:
-          Debian: "/usr/lib/php5/20121212/apcu.so"

-But on Ubuntu 12.04, you would need:

-    aspects_php_pecl_packages:
-      apcu:
-        state: "present"
-        name: "channel://pecl.php.net/apcu-4.0.7"
-        linecreated:
-          Debian: "/usr/lib/php5/20090626/apcu.so"

-To enable the modules, add the ```extension=mod.so``` line in an appropriate section via the ```aspects_php_config``` dictionary.
-Like:

-    aspects_php_config:
-      apcu:
-        enable: True
-        target:
-          Debian:
-            apache: "/etc/php5/apache2/php.ini"
-          RedHat:
-            apache: "/etc/php.ini"
-        section: "apcu"
-        name: "extension"
-        value: "apcu.so"

-If you have problems, make sure to test the PECL install manually.
-Also, use ```ansible-playbook -vvvv``` to find out exactly what is going on.

 ## Example Playbook